zhangzhics/CITS5503_Sem2/Labs/Lab2EC2Docker.md

 docker --version
 ```

-### Build and run an httpd container
+## Build and run an httpd container

-Create a directory called html
+Create a directory called html.

-Edit a file index.html inside the html directory and add the following content
+Edit a file index.html inside the html directory and add the following content:

 ```
   <html>